Looking For a Way to Break Through the Standard Meta? The Secret Ingredient is CRIME!

 Magic the Gathering Card - Hostile Investigator - MTG Circle

 This is everyone's new favorite black four drop of choice in multiple formats.
-Right now, due to the type of Mono Black deck that seems to work the best in Pioneer, Explorer, and Standard, this card is arguably better than Sheoldred, The Apocalypse.
-In a deck that wants to constantly generate value, we are able to get an instant three for one with this card upon ETB, whereas with Sheoldred, we have to wait until the draw step to get proper value.
+Right now, due to the type of Mono Black deck that seems to work the best in Pioneer, Explorer, and Standard, this card is arguably better than Sheoldred, the Apocalypse.
+In a deck that wants to constantly generate value, we are able to get an instant three for one with this card upon ETB, whereas with Sheoldred, the Apocalypse, we have to wait until the draw step to get proper value.
 Even if the opponent removes our Investigator right away, we still came out on top in that interaction.
 That is why the card is so broken.

 Magic the Gathering Card - Aclazotz, Deepest Betrayal - MTG CircleMagic the Gathering Card - Temple of the Dead - MTG Circle